Vlastimil Moravec

 Vlastimil Moravec (7 May 1949 – 15 April 1986) was a Czech cyclist.
 He competed at the 1972 in Munich and 1976 Summer Olympics in Montreal in the 100 km team time trial and individual road race, respectively; he finished in 13th place in both events.
 He won a bronze medal at the 1975 UCI Road World Championships in the team time trial.
-Individually, he won the Tour de Slovaquie in 1970, the Peace Race in 1972, and the GP ZTS Dubnica nad Vahom in 1973 and 1974.
+Individually, he won the Tour de Slovaquie in 1970, the Peace Race in 1972, and the GP ZTS Dubnica nad Váhom in 1973 and 1974.

-Moravec retired in 1981 and later worked as a cycling coach at the Army Sports Center in Brno.
+Moravec retired in 1981 and later worked as a cycling coach at the Army Sports Centre in Brno.
 He died shortly after colliding with a truck while biking home from work.
 He remarried just 10 days before that, and his wife was expecting a child.